SNAP Benefits in New Jersey: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card for your food assistance.
-It works in a very similar way at the checkout counter of most grocery stores and farmers markets.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+It works like a debit card for your food assistance, holding your monthly benefit amount for use at authorized stores.

-When paying, you just swipe your card and enter your private Personal Identification Number (PIN).
-The cost of eligible food items is then deducted from your SNAP account.
-You can track your real-time balance using the Benny app.
+At checkout, swipe your card and enter your private PIN, just like a debit card.
+The cost is deducted from your SNAP balance.
+You can track your balance and earn cashback with the Benny app.

 What Can You Buy with SNAP Benefits?